YassinWaleed227/NIS/Milestone3-W25/milestoneBackend/instructions/SYSTEM_OVERVIEW_FOR_EVALUATION.md

 ## 📋 Executive Summary

 This is a **full-stack Node.js/Express web application** for managing a food truck ordering system.
-It enables **customers** to browse and order from food trucks, and allows **truck owners** to manage their inventory, menus, and orders in real-time.
+It enables **customers** to browse and order from food trucks, and allows **truck owners** to create and manage their trucks, menus, and orders in real-time.

 **Technology Stack:**
 - Backend: Node.js + Express.js